Sporting Kansas City: Arrowhead Stadium

 From 1996 through 2007, the Wizards played home games in Arrowhead Stadium, the American football stadium mainly used by the Kansas City Chiefs.
 Wizards management kept the west end of Arrowhead tarped off for the first 10 years of play, limiting seating near the field.
 In 2006, fans could sit all the way around the field, but, in 2007, seating was [again] only available along the sidelines.
 After the 2007 final season at Arrowhead, the Wizards continued to use the stadium for select large events.
 In 2008, the club played a regular season home game against the Los Angeles Galaxy at the stadium to accommodate the large crowd expected for David Beckham's Galaxy debut.
 Again in 2010, the Wizards played a friendly here against English club Manchester United, winning 2–1.
+Once again the club had to use the stadium for their game against Inter Miami to accommodate the large crowd for Lionel Messi's first appearance in Kansas City.
+Inter Miami won the game 3-2.

 CommunityAmerica Ballpark

 The Wizards entered an agreement with the Kansas City T-Bones to use their home stadium, CommunityAmerica Ballpark, during the 2008 and 2009 seasons.
 The deal was later extended to include 2010.
 The stadium, located across the state line in Kansas City, Kansas, built a new bleacher section financed by the Wizards to increase its capacity to 10,385.
 This move made the Wizards the third MLS team to share their home ground with a baseball team.
 D.C.
 United had been sharing RFK Stadium with Major League Baseball's Washington Nationals in Washington, D.C., before the latter's move into Nationals Park.
 The San Jose Earthquakes used Oakland–Alameda County Coliseum in Oakland, home of the Oakland A's (and Oakland Raiders), for certain games during the 2008 and 2009 seasons.

 The Wizards originally planned to return to Kansas City, Missouri, and build a new stadium there – tentatively called Trails Stadium – as part of a major mixed-use development.
 The team had received all required approvals and was awaiting site demolition; however, the 2008–09 financial crisis ultimately led to the scrapping of the Trails Stadium project.